CorWatts/oldwebsite/_posts/2013-01-13-moving-this-site-to-jekyll.md

 So I began to think of alternatives.
 I stumbled upon [Jekyll](http://jekyllrb.com/) one day, and thought it sounded interesting.
 A completely static site would be incredibly fast, I could use variables and templates with Liquid, I could have a full blown blog with posts, templates, and comments (using Disqus), and I could have a super easy deploy method using Git.
 Not to mention, my site and blog would be completely backed up with full version control.
 That was extremely appealing to me.

 I began to research Jekyll and all the functionality it has, and I soon began the process of switching everything over.
 I'm quite happy with how it has turned out, Jekyll is a pretty awesome tool.
+My new Jekyll site averages roughly 170 requests/sec, blog included.

 I think I can have a lot of fun with this.